 Migration to IPv6

-The introduction of IPv6 into network environments presents significant challenges and added complexity in the realm of DDI.
-The Internet Assigned Numbers Authority (IANA) address pool was exhausted on February 3, 2011, and the Regional Internet Registry (RIR) address pools have already begun to run out of allocatable IPv4 addresses.
-Hence, most service provides and enterprises are focusing on IPv6, and because the migration to IPv6 will take many years, it is important to have support for both.
-These network operators require DNS and DHCP systems that support IPv4 and IPv6 as well as a full-featured, automated IP address management solution to plan, track, and manage IP addresses and ease the transition to IPv6.
+The introduction of IPv6 into network environments presents significant challenges and has added complexity in the realm of DNS, DHCP, and IPAM (DDI).
+Because the migration to IPv6 will take many years, it is important to have DDI support for both IPv6 and IPv4.
+Network operators require DNS and DHCP systems that support IPv4 and IPv6 as well as a full-featured, automated IP address management solution to plan, track, and manage IP addresses and ease the transition to IPv6.

 Cisco Prime Network Registrar supports the IPv4 to IPv6 transition and allows dual-stack deployments on a single server.
+See Figure 1.
 The solution includes the following integrated components and their respective services - all supporting both IPv4 and IPv6:

 • A single DHCP server for device network access